Gas Sensing

 The Multi-Chamber E-nose (MCE-nose)

-The MCE-nose is a novel design of e-nose which overcomes, to a great extent, the important limitation of the “slow recovery” of gas sensors.
+The MCE-nose is a novel design of e-nose that overcomes, to a great extent, the important limitation of the “slow recovery” of gas sensors.
 The proposed MCE-nose comprises several identical sets of metal oxide (MOX) transducers accommodated in separate chambers, which alternate between sensing and recovery states, providing, as a whole, a device capable of sensing changes in chemical concentrations faster.
 The utility and performance of the MCE-nose has been shown through several experiments involving the sensing of volatile substances featuring rapid changes in concentration, and the generation of gas distribution maps with mobile robots (see Publications below).

-The MCE-nose pretends to work in a similar way that wine testers, but taking advantage of the reproducibility of electronic devices to avoid the down-time between readings.
-Thus, the key idea behind the proposed design is to ignore the gas sensor array output when the decay phase is detected, and delegate the sensing task to another clean, almost identical array of sensors.
-In order to achieve that, we accommodate a set of redundant sensors in different chambers, which are alternatively activated.
+The MCE-nose pretends to work similarly to wine testers but takes advantage of the reproducibility of electronic devices to avoid the downtime between readings.
+Thus, the key idea behind the proposed design is to ignore the gas sensor array output when the decay phase is detected and delegate the sensing task to another clean, almost identical array of sensors.
+To achieve that, we accommodate a set of redundant sensors in different chambers, which are alternatively activated.
 Thus, the output signal of the whole setup results from the concatenation of the rise phases of a sequence of MOX sensor arrays.
+For further details and evaluation of this device, please refer to the Publications section below.

-Overcomming the Slow Recovery of Gas Sensors Through a System Modeling Approach
+Overcoming the Slow Recovery of Gas Sensors Through a System Modeling Approach

 The applicability of the proposed approach is validated with several experiments in real, uncontrolled scenarios with a mobile robot bearing an e-nose.
 Furthermore, it is proved that this approach enables a considerable increase in the speed at which a mobile base carrying the MOX-based e-nose can inspect the environment, which directly implies an important reduction in the execution times of the olfaction task.
 For further details on the equations governing the model and results, please refer to the Publications section below.